Toby Thurstans: Career

-Thurstans was drafted from the Dandenong Stingrays at selection 39 in the 1998 National AFL Draft.
+Thurstans was drafted to Port Adelaide, from the Dandenong Stingrays, at selection 39 in the 1998 National AFL Draft.
 He could not get a game and played in the South Australian National Football League (SANFL) for Sturt until his AFL debut for Port Adelaide in Round 1, 2003 versus West Coast Eagles at Subiaco.
 Thurstans won Port's best first year player award for season 2003.
 The following season he played all 25 games, kicked 28 goals, played in the 2004 AFL Grand Final and was one of three players to kick three or more goals in Port's 40 point Grand Final win over the Brisbane Lions.

 In 2005 and 2006, Thurstans struggled to find the form he had in 2004 and was used as trade bait at the end of the 2006 season but remained with Port Adelaide.

 Thurstans played all 25 games for Port in 2007, starring in his new role as a defender, getting back to the form he displayed in 2004.